EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-define-a-secondary-index.md

         uint64_t by_secondary( ) const { return secondary.value; }
       };

-      // the multi index type definition, for ease of use we define a type alias `test_tables`,
+      // the multi index type definition, for ease of use a type alias `test_tables` is defined,
       // based on the multi_index template type, parametarized with a random name, the
       // test_table data structure, and the secondary index typedef eosio::multi_index<"testtaba"_n, test_table, eosio::indexed_by<"secid"_n, eosio::const_mem_fun<test_table, uint64_t, &test_table::by_secondary>>> test_tables;